|Trail Features:||Outstanding Views, Lakes, Wildflowers|

-The trail is located off Colorado Highway 62 between Ridgway and Telluride.
+The trailhead is located off Colorado Highway 62 between Ridgway and Telluride.
 From the highway, turn onto Dallas Creek Road (CR 7 / FR 851) and drive 9 miles south to the trailhead.
 Although you won't need a 4WD vehicle, 2WD vehicles will have to take their time in a couple of spots where you'll encounter washboard and ruts along the dirt/gravel road.
 The trail begins just past the locked gate at the end of the road.

 Just beyond the gate hikers will pass the Blaine Basin Trail junction, which branches off towards the east.
 Hikers should continue on the Blue Lakes Trail, which heads in a southwesterly direction while following along the East Fork of Dallas Creek.

-From here the trail steadily climbs up the valley between Mt.
+From here the trail climbs steadily up the valley between Mt.
 Sneffels and 13,041-foot Wolcott Mountain.
-The early portions of the trail wanders in and out of Engelmann spruce forests, while providing expansive views of the Sneffels Range in the open areas.
+The early portions of the route wanders in and out of Engelmann spruce forests, while providing expansive views of the Sneffels Range in the open areas.

 At roughly 1.5 miles from the trailhead the path crosses a small stream, and then begins heading towards the southeast as it makes the final climb up to Blue Lakes.

 Roughly 3.5 miles from the trailhead hikers will arrive at the Lower Blue Lake, which sits at an elevation of 10,980 feet, and is the largest of the three lakes.
 From the western shore you'll have a commanding view of Mt.
 Sneffels towering above the lake.